Data Privacy Addendum

 “Security Incident” means a breach of Gemba Academy’s security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Customer Data.

-“Processor” means a natural or legal person who processes personal data on behalf of the controller as defined in the GDPR, or a “Service Provider” as is defined in the CCPA;
+“Processor” means a natural or legal person who processes personal data on behalf of the controller as defined in the GDPR, or a “Service Provider” as is defined in the CPRA;

 - Data Processing